MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ### Create a Network Security Group(NSG) and assign subnets to it

-Before we create VMs with public IPs, to secure the virtual network and subnets created above, let's create a network security group.
+Before we create VMs with public IPs, to secure the virtual network and subnets created previously, let's create a network security group.

 Create a network security group by using [az network nsg create](/cli/azure/network/nsg#az-network-nsg-create).
 The following example creates a network security group named `mynsg`: